Some examples of my musical influences...

 Boards of Canada

-full of analog synth scores, warbly tape sounds,
+analog synth scores, warbly tape sounds, etc.)

-aesthetic their music manages to capture.
-They
+their music manages to capture.
+They are

-are actually Scottish, not Canadian, by the way.
+actually Scottish, not Canadian, by the way.